manouj/physicalComputing/Arduino/HelpingRobots/AutoCoffeeStirrer/readme.md

 3. An ultrasonic sensor
 4. A DC motor
 5. Wires, npn transistor, diode and resistors

+## Functional description
+1. The Ultrosonic sensor detects the mug placement and it is programmatically designed to trigger the servo after two seconds of wait period.
+2. The Servo motor then rotates 90 degrees to lower the servo arm.
+3. The DC motor at the servo motor rotates at highest speed (255) which in turn rotates the stirrers for 5 seconds.
+4. After 5 seconds, the servo motor returns back to its original position.
+5. The ultra sonic sensor detects the removal of the mug.
+Then it resets to its original state to read new mugs.

 ## Code
  [click here](https://github.com/manouj/physicalComputing/blob/master/Arduino/HelpingRobots/AutoCoffeeStirrer/CoffeeStirrer.ino) for the code